 - If you backed up to network storage, ensure you know the address, log in, and password for your NAS or network storage device

 - Since this is your first time launching Nucleus, you will be asked to log-in when you connect.
-Instead of logging in, click "Restore A Backup" in the lower-left hand corner
+Instead of logging in, click "Restore A Backup" in the lower part of the screen.
+You will be able to log in after choosing "Restore a Backup".

 - Use Roon's file browser to locate the `/RoonBackups` folder you created in Step 1